lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
 The MuMIn package has model selection functions like dredge.
-Dredge needs a model with all variables we think may bias the estimate, and needs the argument na dot action set to na dot fail.
+Dredge needs a model with all variables we think may bias the results.
+The argument na dot action set to na dot fail must be set.

-We then give the model to dredge, which runs models with all possible variable combinations.
-We need to set the method to rank models, for us it is AIC.
-We'll also specify that only models with at least cholesterol be compared by using the subset argument.
+We give the model object to dredge to run models with all possible variable combinations.
+We'll use AIC in the rank argument and specify with the subset argument that we want models with at least cholesterol included.

-Be careful though, computation times can become very long.
+A quick warning, computation times can become very long if you're not careful.

 ---